silviabarasa/Calculator-WebApp/README.md

 * Saturday 13th 2019 returns a value of -0.449 which causes the application to crash

 ## License
-> MIT License &copy 2019 Victor
+> MIT License &copy 2019 silvia

 ## Collaborate
 contact me on 0718963044 or reach me through email: silviabarasa16@gmail.com.